Each AWS account has root account credentials, which we don’t use.

 In these situations it is acceptable to use an Admin role.

 Admin role grants full IAM access to an account.
 It should only be used

 in production when the operator role is not sufficient.

 Before using the Admin role in a production environment you should think carefully about whether you could make a version controlled change deployed through our pipelines instead of using an ad hoc AWS session.

 We manage all these IAM roles, and the corresponding policies using Terraform.
 The config is in the account-wide-terraform repo.
 This includes defining who is allowed to assume the above roles.

-We use Aiven for our Elasticsearch backing service.
+We use Aiven for our Opensearch backing service.
 We log in to Aiven using the Aiven Console.

 We have 4 separate projects: